stryker-mutator/stryker-mutator.github.io/blog/2023-03-31-announcing-emoji-mutator.md

 😂 becomes 😭 - because sometimes you need to cry from laughing too hard!

-🍕 becomes 🥦 - for those who need a little push to eat healthier while coding.
+🥦 becomes 🍕 - for those who need a little push to eat healthier while coding.

-🤔 becomes 🤯 - because coding can be mind-boggling!
+🤯 becomes 🤔 - because coding can be mind-boggling!

-💻 becomes 🧚‍♀️ - for when coding feels like magic.
+💻 becomes 🧚‍ - for when coding feels like magic.

-😡 becomes 😇 - to promote positivity and forgiveness when dealing with frustrating code.
+😇 becomes 😡 - to promote positivity and forgiveness when dealing with frustrating code.

-🐛 becomes 🦋 - for when those pesky bugs finally get fixed.
+🦋 becomes 🐛 - those pesky bugs must finally get fixed.

-🔥 becomes ❄️ - because sometimes you need to cool down a heated discussion about code.
+❄️ becomes 🔥 - because sometimes you need to cool down a heated discussion about code.

-💩 becomes 💎 - because even the ugliest code can turn into a gem with some polishing.
+💎 becomes 💩 - because even the ugliest code can turn into a gem with some polishing.

-🎉 becomes 🧨 - for those who like to live dangerously while celebrating a successful deployment.
+🧨 becomes 🎉 - for those who like to live dangerously while celebrating a successful deployment.

-🤖 becomes 🐒 - to remind ourselves that even the most advanced technologies still have roots in the natural world.
+🐒 becomes 🤖 - to remind ourselves that even the most advanced technologies still have roots in the natural world.

 **Note:** We can't guarantee that the mutation will impact your actual emotion.